 Step 1: Calculate the cutting loss

-First measure how much usable fruit you have left after processing:
+First, measure how much edible fruit remains after processing:

 - Pineapple: 1 kg → 650 grams usable (35% loss)